Opportunities in Animal Science

 Agriculture is Michigan’s second largest industry, with an annual state income from diversified animal production in excess of $1.2 billion.
 Nationally, Michigan ranks 7th in milk production, 5th in veal production, 11th in number of pigs, 12th in number of cattle on feed, 14th in egg production, 11th in turkey production and 22nd in sheep production.

 Campus & Community

 Founded in 1855, Michigan State University is the nation’s first land-grant institution and is a member of the Big Ten Conference.
 The main campus of 2,100 acres consists of woodlots, gardens and natural areas, and is traversed by the Red Cedar River.
-Adjacent to south campus, 3,200 acres are devoted to agricultural research.
+Adjacent to the main campus lies the south campus consisiting of 3,200 acres, which are devoted to agricultural research.
 Opportunities for multicultural and social activites abound at the university and in the adjacent cities of East Lansing and Lansing, the state capital.